 We work closely with our partner schools to develop your confidence and competence Some students are offered jobs on graduation by their placement schools.

 Our award-winning careers and employability service will guide and support you to find the right placement.

 You'll use modern, purpose-built facilities: high-quality teaching rooms, industry standard technology, and equipment that can be booked out and borrowed.

 Our friendly staff are always on hand to help.

 Learn more about UWE Bristol's facilities and resources.

 Careers / Further study

-The course is designed so that you are able to teach all the subjects of the National Curriculum at key stages 1 and 2 and that you meet all the standards required to become a member of the teaching profession.
+You will graduate ready to teach all the subjects of the National Curriculum at key stages 1 and 2 and meet all the standards required to become a member of the teaching profession.